Click on a trustee's profile to learn more.

 Widely travelled, Sarah has a particular interest and affinity for South Asia and lived and worked for three years in Nepal.
 She has ambitions to one day support the establishment of a financially self-sufficient vocational school model for mountain regions, a vision that was inspired by a visit to Fundación Paraguaya’s agricultural school in Paraguay, and subsequent engagement and support from TAMTF.
 It was this experience and her continued passion for youth entrepreneurship, that drew Sarah to the TAMTF Board.
 Closer to home, Sarah is also on the Management Committee of a local youth club, Caius House, in Battersea London.

-Jim has been Chairperson of the Board of Trustees since 2013, and has been associated with the organisation since 2006.
-Jim recently launched his own consultancy, specialising in Forestry and Eco-systems.
-Previously Jim was an Assistant Director in Pricewaterhouse Cooper's Sustainability & Climate Change team, where he led consulting work across the private and public sector on sustainable land use and climate change.
-Jim has spent twelve years working in the sector, ranging from community level project management to advising the Boards of large international organisations.
+Previously Jim was an Assistant Director in Pricewaterhouse Cooper's Sustainability & Climate Change team, where he led consulting work across the private and public sector.
+Jim has spent fifteen years working in the sector, ranging from community level project management to work with global investors and donors.

 Nicola Blackburn is Senior Market Development Manager at ActionAid International, leading a team of major gifts experts to enable the growth of philanthropy and partnerships income globally.
 In this role Nicola is responsible for launching and developing high value fundraising programmes across Asia, Africa, Europe and the Americas.